laurenqu/laurenqu.github.io/_portfolio/EconTheoryRL.md

 excerpt: "From Uchicago Economics 30501"
 collection: portfolio
 ---
+# Mechanism Design

-# Mechanism Design under Quasi-Linear Preferences
+## Mechanism Design under Quasi-Linear Preferences

 > Green & Laffont (ECMA, 1977), Characterization of Satisfactory Mechanisms for the Revelation of Preferences for Public Goods

 Proved that Groves Mechanism under monotonic preference and separable utility is the ONLY mechanism that can satisfy incentive compatibility and reaches pareto optimum.
 Show that well-defined mechanisms which select Pareto optimal outcomes (referred to as satisfactory mechanisms), independently of the question of truthful revelation, are  isomorphic to the mechanisms proposed by Groves (solution sets are the same solution to the same equation).

-# Reduced Form Implementability
+## Reduced Form Implementability

 Implementability: Given reduced form auction Q (overall prob. that agent of type t gets the object), determine whether there exists an symmetric auction q (prob. of agent i gets the object given others' type)